-The Company has a Management Incentive Plan, in which all Named Executive Officers participate, which has been in place since December 1998.
+The Management Incentive Plan, in which all Named Executive Officers participate, has been in place since December 1998.
+On June 5, 2013, the Management Incentive Plan was amended and restated to clarify that the Compensation Committee selects participants in the plan and establishes their individual target awards.
 The plan provides cash incentive payments that are tied directly to achievement of the Company's strategic goals.

-Each year, the Compensation Committee establishes annual performance objectives and target incentive payments for that year.
-If the Company achieves the performance objectives, then the Company makes the cash incentive payments early in the year following such achievement.
-Based on 2012 results achieved for the performance objectives selected, awards were calculated to be 80% of the target amount.
-As previously discussed, the Compensation Committee applied a Qualitative Score of 20% based upon its determination of factors that deserved consideration for the 2012 compensation plan year, which included outcomes for certain metrics that were beyond the control of management.
-After applying the Qualitative Score, the Compensation Committee approved awards of 100% of the target amount for Incentive Plan participants on February 4, 2013.
-For more detailed information with regard to performance objectives and measures, as well as the Qualitative Score, see the section entitled Compensation Discussion and Analysis.
+On February 4, 2013, the Compensation Committee selected annual performance metrics and goals and target annual cash incentive awards for that year under the Management Incentive Plan.
+If the Company achieves the performance goals, then the Company makes the cash incentive payments early in the year following such achievement.
+Based on 2013 results achieved as compared to the 2013 Management Incentive Plan performance goals, 134% of the target amount was earned, and the Compensation Committee approved payments of 134% of the target amount for Management Incentive Plan participants on January 31, 2014.
+For more detailed information with regard to performance metrics and goals, see the section entitled Compensation Discussion and Analysis.